KipkosgeiSang22/Multitent-SOC-anomaly-Detection/README.md

 JSONB is used for the `fields` column because named queries across different clients and SIEMs return different field sets.
 An "Account Lockouts" query returns EventID, TargetUserName, and IpAddress.
 An "External IP Activity" query returns different fields entirely.
 Rather than building a wide, sparse table with hundreds of nullable columns, the varying fields are stored as JSONB per row.

-However, JSONB is not used for direct ML feature extraction.
-The anomaly engine reads the JSONB fields only to populate the fixed-schema typed tables (`auth_events`, `account_events`, `process_events`).
-Those typed tables have explicit, typed columns and are what the Isolation Forest models and Layer 1 rules actually consume.
-This separation means JSONB serves its purpose as a flexible raw store without the consistency and performance problems that come from running ML feature pipelines directly against it.
+Layer 1 rules evaluate directly against the parsed JSONB fields dict in memory.
+The Isolation Forest models score an in-memory DataFrame built from the same raw events.
+The typed tables (auth_events, account_events, process_events) are written as a structured audit record after both scoring passes complete, and are not the input to the ML pipeline

 ### Graylog
 <img width="1845" height="933" alt="image" src="https://github.com/user-attachments/assets/1b168a6d-e307-458d-aadb-dac7337dea79" />